SiteAlert/sitealert-wordpress-plugin/readme.txt

 = 1.8.17 (Oct 16, 2020) =
 * Changes name to SiteAlert

-= 1.8.16 (Oct 4, 2020) =
-* Makes minor improvements to settings tab JavaScript
-* Changes API endpoint for when adding sites to premium account

-= 1.8.15 (Sept 22, 2020) =
-* Bump minimum WordPress version to 5.1, which is 18 months old
-* Fix bug in telemetry opt-in causing multiple requests on sites that opted-in

 For the rest of the changelog, [review our CHANGELOG.MD](https://github.com/SiteAlert/sitealert-wordpress-plugin/blob/master/CHANGELOG.MD)!

 == Upgrade Notice ==

-= 1.9.0 =
+= 1.9.1 =
-Keep SiteAlert (formerly WP Health) up to date to ensure all of your checks are running smoothly.
+Keep SiteAlert  up to date to ensure all of your checks are running smoothly.